m-asyua/revAction/README.md

 in revAction.js
 - intervalTime: 800

-　Interval time to access from JavaScript (Ajax).
+　Interval time (ms) to access from JavaScript (Ajax).
 Do not use shorter interval times.

 - accessUrl: ` http://localhost/revAction/revAction.php `